AmitaVarma/cs-205-project/README.md

 ## Data
 The image data is stored in a publicly available AWS S3 bucket (`s3://cs205-project-xray/images`).
-Each is associated with one or more of 15 labels of disease pathologies.
-This can be found here: `s3://cs205-project-xray/Data_Entry_2017_v2020.csv`.
+Each image is associated with one or more of 15 labels of disease pathologies.
+A csv file of the labels can be found here: `s3://cs205-project-xray/Data_Entry_2017_v2020.csv`.

+## Setup
+We used a AWS Deep Learning AMI with Conda to provide a virtual environment with most of the tools needed to run our code.
+More specifically, we used AWS Deep Learning AMI (Ubuntu 18.04), which you can find [here](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AWS-Deep-Learning-AMI-Ubuntu-1/B07Y43P7X5)